briandfoy/briandfoy.github.io/_posts/2004-08-23-how-i-learned-perl.md

 Sometime before the second Perl Conference, Adam and I got the idea that we should make a bunch of Perl user groups.
 I remember proposing the whole thing to Jon Orwant and Randal Schwartz over drinks at The Peculiar Pub.
 The Perl Institute was still around, and I didn't want to step on their toes.
 They said it was a good idea, so off we went with it.
 I think we had five or six by the time we got to the second Perl Conference.
 I think they were London, Philly, Toronto? and, um, I don't recall.
 I'll look them up later.

 A momentary digression.
 Just about anything I've done in the Perl community I've done with Adam.
 He the first guy I talked to at The Perl Conference, and as I look back on  Perl mongers and other big things, Adam has been a part of it.
-Wierd.
+Weird.

 Adam recently found the 200 odd sign-up sheets we put out at the conference.
 We basically squatted at a banquet table in the hall way.
 Then two tables.
 Then three.
 We made friends with the hotel staff.
 People signed up to receive information about a user group in their area.
 A new area got a new page.
 It was on the brink of chaos, but all of a sudden we had created this global monster that linked all sorts of Perl people. **Want to learn something?
 Know a bunch of people who already know it.**